v0id-ed/Umbre-s-Arrow-Lapse/README.md

-This is a fanmade retro Sonic game featuring arrows!
+This is a fanmade retro Sonic game featuring endless arrows!
 Requires Python 3.12, Pillow, and Pygame installed

 Rank D: fail